segmentio/segment-docs/src/engage/onboarding.md

   - '/engage/overview/onboarding'
 ---

-Twilio Engage (formerly known as Personas) brings Segment, Twilio, SendGrid, and WhatsApp together to help you create and send email, SMS, and WhatsApp campaigns to your customers.
+Twilio Engage brings Segment, Twilio, SendGrid, and WhatsApp together to help you create and send email, SMS, and WhatsApp campaigns to your customers.

 Before sending your first Engage campaign, though, you’ll need to configure and connect accounts with all four platforms.